Overv/openstreetmap-tile-server/README.md

     docker run -p 80:80 -v openstreetmap-data:/var/lib/postgresql/10/main -d overv/openstreetmap-tile-server run

-Your tiles will now be available at http://localhost:80/tile/{z}/{x}/{y}.png.
-If you open `leaflet-demo.html` in your browser, you should be able to see the tiles served by your own machine.
+Your tiles will now be available at `http://localhost:80/tile/{z}/{x}/{y}.png`.
+The demo map in `leaflet-demo.html` will then be available on `http://localhost:80`.
 Note that it will initially quite a bit of time to render the larger tiles for the first time.

 ## Preserving rendered tiles